 Rotating proxies for automated operations such as scraping and testing comes with the advantage that the provider takes care of the rotation, leaving you free to focus on your goals.
 The use of static proxies, on the other hand, is sometimes still helpful.

 Now you know when to use sticky sessions or rotating sessions.
-All that’s left for you to do is find the best residential proxy provider and start working on your project.
+All that’s left for you to do is decide between static and rotating proxies.